Rule 2.551. Procedures for filing records under seal

 (d) Procedure for lodging of records

-(1)A record that may be filed under seal must be put in an envelope or other appropriate container, sealed in the envelope or container, and lodged with the court.
+(1)A record that may be filed under seal must be transmitted to the court in a secure manner that preserves the confidentiality of the records to be lodged.
+If the record is transmitted in paper form, it must be put in an envelope or other appropriate container, sealed in the envelope or container, and lodged with the court.

-(2)The envelope or container lodged with the court must be labeled "CONDITIONALLY UNDER SEAL."
+(2)The materials to be lodged under seal must be clearly identified as "CONDITIONALLY UNDER SEAL."
+If the materials are transmitted in paper form, the envelope or container lodged with the court must be labeled "CONDITIONALLY UNDER SEAL."

-(3)The party submitting the lodged record must affix to the envelope or container a cover sheet that:
+(3)The party submitting the lodged record must affix to the electronic transmission, the envelope, or the container a cover sheet that:

 (A)Contains all the information required on a caption page under rule 2.111; and